Eli Yishai: Shas

 In 1984, he entered political life.
 He became a member of Jerusalem City Council in 1987, although he left the council the following year.
 In 1988, Yishai served as an aide to Aryeh Deri who was then Minister of Internal Affairs.
 Although Yishai did not win a seat in the Knesset in the 1992 election, he was appointed the general secretary of Shas.
 He was first elected to the Knesset in the 1996 elections, after which he was made Minister of Labor and Social Welfare in Benjamin Netanyahu's government.

 He retained his seat in the 1999 elections, and was again appointed Minister of Labor and Social Welfare in Ehud Barak's government.
 In 2000, Shas leader Deri was convicted of taking $155,000 in bribes while serving as Interior Minister and given a three-year jail sentence.
 Deri was replaced by Yishai as head of the party.
 Although Deri's sentence was only for three years, the court ruled that he be banned from entering politics for ten years.
 As leader of Shas, Yishai was seen as a political hawk and steered the party to the right of where it had been under Deri.
 Yishai tried to recruit voters from the settlements and took the party out of Ehud Barak's coalition government in advance of the Camp David summit with Yasser Arafat in 2000.

 After Ariel Sharon defeated Barak in the 2001 elections for Prime Minister, Yishai was appointed Interior Minister and made a Deputy Prime Minister in Sharon's national unity government.
-However, Shas were not included in Ariel Sharon's coalition government formed after the 2003 elections.
+However, Shas was not included in Ariel Sharon's coalition government formed after the 2003 elections.